What Is a Qualifying Life Event (QLE) for Health Insurance?

 Exceptions or Special Circumstances for Qualifying Life Events to Qualify for Special Enrollment

 There are special situations that fall outside the examples we outlined above that may still qualify you for a special enrollment period.
-These are reviewed on a case by case basis.
-To see a list of examples in more detail, you can look at this list of special circumstances that may help you qualify for the special enrollment period.
+These cases are termed "complex issues" and are reviewed on a case by case basis.

 What If You Don't Qualify for Special Enrollment?